AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 time he had not discovered that worst of dogmas relating to man, total depravity.
 In fact, he states the opposite.
 He says: \"There is a portion of God in the soul.
-In the worst there is something good, and in the best something bad.\"[^42] Neander says that Tertullian "held original goodness to be indelible."[^43]
+In the worst there is something good, and in the best something bad.\"[^31] Neander says that Tertullian "held original goodness to be indelible."[^32]

-## Nicene Creed.[^44]
+## Nicene Creed.[^33]

-The next oldest creed, the first declaration authorized by a consensus of the whole church, was the Nicene Creed, AD 325; completed in 381 at Constantinople.
+The next oldest creed, the first declaration authorized by a consensus of the whole church, was the Nicene Creed, 325 AD; completed in 381 at Constantinople.
 Its sole reference to the future world is in these
-words: \"I look for the resurrection of the dead, and the life of the world (aeon) to come.\"[^45] It does not contain a syllable referring to endless punishment, though the doctrine was then professed by a portion of the church, and was insisted upon by some, though it was not generally enough held to be stated as the average belief.
-So dominant was the influence of the Greek fathers, who had learned Christianity in their native tongue, in the language in which it was announced, and so little had Tertullian\'s cruel ideas prevailed, that it was not even attempted to make the horrid sentiment a part of the creed of the church.
-Moreover, Gregory Nazianzen presided over the council in Constantinople, in which the Nicene creed was finally shaped--- the Niceo-Constantinopolitan creed --- and as he was a Universalist, and as the clause, \"I believe in the life of the world to come,\" was added by Gregory of Nyssa, an \"unflinching advocate of extreme Universalism, and the very flower of orthodoxy,\"[^46] it must be apparent that the consensus of Christian sentiment was not yet anti-Universalistic and deepest melancholy.
+words: \"I look for the resurrection of the dead, and the life of the world (*aeon*) to come.\"[^34] It does not contain a syllable referring to endless punishment, though the doctrine was then professed by a portion of the church, and was insisted upon by some, though it was not generally enough held to be stated as the average belief.
+So dominant was the influence of the Greek fathers, who had learned Christianity in their native tongue, in the language in which it was announced, and so little had **Tertullian**\'s cruel ideas prevailed, that it was not even attempted to make the horrid sentiment a part of the creed of the church.
+Moreover, **Gregory Nazianzen** presided over the council in Constantinople, in which the Nicene creed was finally shaped--- the Niceo-Constantinopolitan creed --- and as he was a Universalist, and as the clause, \"I believe in the life of the world to come,\" was added by **Gregory of Nyssa**, an \"unflinching advocate of extreme Universalism, and the very flower of orthodoxy,\"[^35] it must be apparent that the consensus of Christian sentiment was not yet anti-Universalistic and deepest melancholy.